bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

 Adding Cloud CDN to the feserver:
 - Now instead of just a single VM, we’ll need a managed instance group (GCP) or an auto scaling group on AWS
 - Let’s take GCP: create a managed instance group with the instance template using the following container image as the instance template: cloudhydra/lbfeserver:1.2
-- Create a default load balancer that is solely used for this MIG, and enable Cloud CDN on it
+- Create a default load balancer that's solely used for this MIG, and enable Cloud CDN on it